PavelBunos/PavelBunos/README.md

 Hello, 👋 here I'll tell you a little about myself.
 ===
 My full name is Pavel Bunos and i'm 18 years old.
 I'm currently studying and living in Minsk-city.
-I want to become a backend or fullstack developer, I haven't chosen yet :)
+I want to become a programmer.
-I see great opportunities in both directions.

 📫 How to reach me:
 EMAIL: pavel.bunos@gmail.com